karthikkhaderbad/nodejs-cicd-azure/README.md

 # next 2 commands are optional, you can run them just to be sure everything is alright before you go ahead and apply
 terraform fmt
-terraform validate
+$terraform validate

 terraform plan -var-file="terraform.tfvars"
 terraform apply -var-file="terraform.tfvars" -auto-approve

 # once resources are up and running, connect to the vm from portal using cloud shell
+# use setup.sh in the root of this repo to install all the tools needed

 terraform destroy